kirui93/ScenTrees.jl/docs/src/tutorial/tutorial41.md

 ## Implementation of the above process

-The above process is implemented in our library in `KernelDensityEstimation.jl`.In this script, we use the concept of function closures which wehope that the user is aware of.
-The user of this function is required to provide a data in 2 dimension to this function.
-In the procedure below, we use the function `Matrix` to convert the loaded dataframe into a matrix which is an array in two dimension.
+The above process is implemented in our library in `KernelDensityEstimation.jl`.In this script, we use the concept of function closures which we assume that the user of this library is aware of.
+The user is required to provide a data in 2 dimension, i.e., a matrix of Float64 or Int64, to this function and also the distribution of the kernel that he/she wants to use.
+The default kernel distribution is the `Logistic` one.
+The kernel distribution should conform to the distributions stated in [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package.

+Most of the times when you load the data into Julia, it recognizes it as a `DataFrame` type.
+But we have programmed the function in such a way that the user should provide a matrix of Float64 or Int64.
+In the following procedure, we use the function `Matrix` to convert the loaded dataframe into a matrix which is the right type of input into the function.

-The function `KernelScenarios(data::Union{Array{Int64,2},Array{Float64,2}})` takes a $(N \times T)$ dimensional data.
+The function `KernelScenarios(data::Union{Array{Int64,2},Array{Float64,2}}, kernelDistribution = Logistic)` takes a $(N \times T)$ dimensional data and the distribution of the kernel you want to employ.
 The $N$ rows of the data are the number of trajectories in the initial data and the $T$ columns is the number of stages in in each trajectory of the data.
 Since `TreeApproximation!` and `LatticeApproximation` function needs a process function for generating samples that doesn't take any inputs, we employ the concept of function closures inside the above function.
-The function `KernelScenarios(data)` is a getfield type of a function closure and so is sufficient to be a function required for stochastic approximation process.
+The function `KernelScenarios(data,kernelDistribution)` is a getfield type of a function closure and so is sufficient to be a function required for stochastic approximation process.

 To confirm the above statement, consider a `1000x5` dimsneional data from random walk.
 What is important to be said is that we use the package `CSV`^[https://github.com/JuliaData/CSV.jl] to read the data into julia and since we need the data in matrix form, we use the function `Matrix` from the package `DataFrames`^[https://github.com/JuliaData/DataFrames.jl] to convert the dataframe into an array in two dimension which is then the input of our function.